-An introduction to the principles and science of anatomy and physiology.
-In lectures, students learn the essential concepts that underlie human physiology.
-The lab is dedicated to the study of human anatomy and the relationship between anatomical form and function.
-The course is intended to increase the appreciation of the vast complexity of vertebrate anatomy and one's own biology.
+This course is devoted to the principles and science of anatomy and physiology.
+Students will learn respiratory, muscular, cardiovascular, skeletal, and gastrointestinal human physiology in lectures.
+The labs will concentrate on the relationship between anatomical form and function, human physiology, and medical problem solving as an application of anatomy and physiology.
+The lab portion of the course is intended to challenge students to find anatomical landmarks on a variety of specimens; to increase understanding of respiratory, cardiovascular and muscle physiology; and to think critically about how altered anatomy or physiology results in disease.
 Prerequisites: Biology 101, 102 or equivalent.
 Offered each fall.
 Also counts as an elective for the neuroscience (cellular track) majors.